LunarG/VulkanSamples/README.md

   - Windows dependencies include:
     - cmake ??

-  - The VulkanSamplesKit repository makes use of the build framework and some 3rd party components of the Khronos gitlab LoaderAndTools repository.
-The LoaderAndTools and VulkanSamplesKit repos should be cloned in the same base directory.

 ## Kit Structure
   - The Vulkan Samples Kit is a set of source and data files in a specific directory hierarchy: